Appointments and Requests to Access Collections

 (1) make an appointment to visit the archives through our Reservation system

 Note: if there are multiple people working on a project, a reservation is required for each person

 Note: you can review your requests by logging into your account, and items requested from ONE Archives will remain in the "Awaiting Request Processing" status until you arrive

-To make your return as safe as possible, masks are required in library spaces regardless of vaccination status, in line with university requirements.
-Faculty, staff, students, and visitors also must complete wellness assessments through Trojan Check.
-For more information, visit https://libraries.usc.edu/fall2021
+As of March 7, 2022, masking is no longer required in ONE Archives but remains strongly recommended, in line with university guidelines.
+Faculty, staff, students, and visitors must complete wellness assessments through Trojan Check.
+For more information, visit https://libraries.usc.edu/spring2022

 Reading Room Guidelines

 Food and drinks are not allowed in the reading room.
 Visitors will also be asked to leave their backpacks, purses, jackets, etc. in lockers.
 Laptops, cell phones, and cameras are allowed at ONE, but personal scanners are prohibited.
 For more information regarding access to ONE Archives' collection, please see our additional terms and conditions.
 Find additional guidelines related to reproducing materials from ONE Archives at the USC Libraries here.